dcossia-proj/PC-Link-U/README.md

 ## About

 PC-Link-U is a self-hosted game streaming solution built on top of Apollo, designed to provide flexible streaming modes for various gaming scenarios.
-It is designed to be used with **ONE CLIENT AT A TIME.** It automatically configures three instances, each tailored for a specific mode: **Asymmetrical**, **Solo**, and **Mirror**.
+It automatically configures three instances, each tailored for a specific mode: **Asymmetrical**, **Solo**, and **Mirror**.
 These instances come with preconfigured settings to streamline setup and enhance the gaming experience.

 **Key Features**:

 - **Three Preconfigured Instances**: Asymmetrical Mode, Solo Mode, and Mirror Mode, each optimized for different use cases.
 - **Seamless Integration**: Works with ApolloFleet to manage streaming instances efficiently.
 - **Tip**: Keep the ApolloFleet icon in the system tray and hide the three instances.
-Closing an instance while ApolloFleet is running will cause it to automatically reopen, causing a loop.
-You can easily manage all three instances from ApolloFleet anyways.
+Closing an instance while ApolloFleet is running will cause it to automatically reopen, ensuring continuous operation.

 ## Prerequisites